-Is Partial Funding method still appropriate for the CPP in the context of the current turmoil?
-(Slide 7)
+Is Partial Funding method still appropriate for the CPP in the context of the recent turmoil?
+(Slide 8)

 The global financial turmoil has touched countries in all continents.
-Several countries have officially entered the recession.
-The funded status of pension plans as well as fully or partially funded social security schemes are seriously deteriorating.
-The average pension funds nominal return for OECD countries was calculated to be -19% for the first ten months of 2008.
-Furthermore, the market outlook for the year 2009 is quite uncertain.
-Social securities schemes are further affected as unemployment rises and, as a result, revenues from contributions to these schemes will suffer.
+Several countries have entered the recession.
+The funded status of pension plans as well as fully or partially funded social security schemes have seriously deteriorated.
+The average pension funds real return for OECD countries for 2008 was calculated to be -23% (weighed average skewed toward US results).
+Social securities schemes are further affected as unemployment rises and, as a result, revenues from contributions to these schemes suffer.

 In this environment it is important to reconfirm that the partial funding approach is the optimal financing approach for the Canada Pension Plan.
-For the rest of this presentation our goal is to demonstrate that under the steady-state funding method the CPP is better positioned to withstand the current economic and investment fluctuations than under payas-you-go and full funding financing approaches.
-To achieve this we have replicated the sensitivity tests included in our last actuarial report as at the end of year 2006.
-It is important to note that these tests are not designed to simulate the actual investment and economic experience, nor to predict the future.
+For the rest of this presentation my goal is to demonstrate that under the steady-state funding method the CPP is better positioned to withstand the current economic and investment fluctuations than under pay-as-you-go and full funding financing approaches.
+To achieve this we have replicated the sensitivity tests included in our last actuarial report as of the end of year 2006.
+It is important to note that these tests are not designed to simulate the actual investment and economic experience, and to predict any future.
 The goal is rather to provide extreme scenarios that could illustrate the robustness of the steady-state financing.

-The actuarial report illustrates the uncertainty of results through sensitivity tests (Slide 8)
+The actuarial report illustrates the uncertainty of results through sensitivity tests (Slide 9)

+All financial estimates are driven by assumptions and as such include a significant degree of uncertainty.
+To address this, the triennial actuarial report includes a chapter showing the financial impact on the CPP of various short-term and long-term sensitivity tests.
 We have combined the economic sensitivity test and financial sensitivity test labelled respectively "Economic half-cycle" and "Financial Market Volatility" in our last actuarial report.
 The economic scenario simulates the 1981 to 1983 recession in Canada and assumes an economic slowdown followed by partial recovery thereafter.

 With respect to financial sensitivity test, we have assumed that we would have negative 10% return on equities over two years.
 The probability of such returns was estimated at 6% based on past volatility of financial markets, that is Canadian bonds, Canadian equities and foreign equities, over the past 69 years.
-Finally, for this exercise we have assumed that the CPP is fully funded as at December 31, 2006.
+Finally, for this exercise we have assumed that the CPP is fully funded as of December 31, 2006.